Probiotics vs. prebiotics: 8 key insights to revolutionise your gut health

 Yoghurt as a probiotic.

-Yogurt is one of the most common and accessible sources, especially those labelled with “live and active cultures.”
+Yoghurt is one of the most common and accessible sources, especially those labelled with “live and active cultures.”
 Other fermented foods like kefir, sauerkraut, kimchi, and kombucha are also rich in probiotics.

 Apart from these natural sources, probiotics are available as dietary supplements, offering a concentrated dose of specific strains.
 Incorporating a variety of probiotic-rich foods and supplements can contribute significantly to maintaining a balanced and healthy gut microbiome.